banglahouse/train-my-brain/README.md

 body-parser: Parses incoming request bodies in a middleware before your handlers.
 joi: A powerful schema description and validation library.
 uuid: A package to generate unique IDs for quizzes and questions.

+## Limitation
+No database or cache memory like redis is used for storing data in memory so as soon as server is closed or restarted, all the data will be lost.

 ### Development Tools
 ts-node-dev: A development tool that runs TypeScript files with real-time reload.